Judith of Thuringia: Queen Judith

-A chronicler wrote about Judith that she was of great beauty and mind, educated in Latin and politics.
+The chronicler Vincent, canon of Prague, wrote that Judith was of great beauty and mind, educated in Latin and politics.
 It is said that she often deputized for Vladislaus in his absence.
 When he obtained the royal title from Emperor Frederick and was crowned King of Bohemia in 1158, Judith became Queen consort.
 Her coronation is not actually documented, but chronicles write about Queen Judith.

 During Vladislaus' rule a new bridge across the Vltava river in Prague was built from about 1160, where the famous Charles Bridge stands today.
-It was the first stone bridge in central Europe and in honour of the queen it was called Judith Bridge.
+It was one of the first stone bridges in central Europe; Judith financed it, and in honour of her it was called Judith Bridge (Juditin most).
 Drawn away by a 1342 flood, remnants of some pillars and arches are still visible, as well as the preserved bridge tower (Juditina věž) on the Malá Strana bank.

 In the ongoing struggle around the Prague throne, Judith backed the inheritance claims of her son Přemysl Ottokar, however, Duke Vladislaus named his stepbrother Frederick his successor.
 When her husband finally abdicated in 1172, his wife followed him to exile in Thuringia.
 Vladislaus died two years later at Meerane Castle.